-When fund balance resources are available for a specific purpose in more than one classification, it is the District's policy to use the most restrictive funds first in the following order: restricted, committed, assigned, and unassigned as they are needed.
-Although not specifically assigned, due to the timing of property tax collections, the District uses year end fund balances to fund operating expenses for most of the next year.
+When fund balance resources are available for a specific purpose in more than one classification, the Board determines which funding source to use first.
+Although not specifically assigned, due to the timing of property tax collections, the District uses year end fund balances to fund operating expenses for the next year.

-L. Interest Income Allocation
+M. Interest Income Allocation